yuki-kimoto/gitprep/README.md

 and do "git pull"

 If you get a rainbow unicorn t-rex error after upgrading, you might be missing a new CPAN dependency.
-Rerun the /setup/setup.php on brower or rerun setup.sh on command line.
+Run again "setup.sh".

 ### I can't push large repository by http protocol